kevhwa/encrypted-email-system/README.md

 $ ./bin/server -a
 ```

-If you installed the system with `make install-basic` then you can run the following command, where `tree` is the name of the messaging system tree you used:
+A final option, if you accidentally exit the sandbox and want to start the server, is to start both instances by using the following bash script from the project root directory (above the tree):
 ```
-$ ./start_server.sh tree
+$ ./bin/start_server.sh tree
 ```

 ### Client Programs